Reduce Platform Switching Barriers at FishTrain

 Can you think of some other notable examples of computing platform migrations?

-One Response to “Reduce Platform Switching Barriers”
+One reply on “Reduce Platform Switching Barriers”

 […] Internet Explorer platforms.
 Windows is, perhaps, the most difficult monopoly to eliminate as the switching costs are […]